History, tourist information, and nearby accommodation

 A new vicarage was built in the early 19th century, and this now acts as the conference centre and tearoom.

-The garden was begun after WWII, when Lionel and Katherine Fortescue purchased the property and set about an ambitious programme of restoration and expansion of the gardens.
-Over the course of 25 years the gasrdens were extended to create not one garden, but a series of linked gardens, inspired by nature.
+The garden was begun after WWII when Lionel and Katherine Fortescue purchased the property and set about an ambitious programme of restoration and expansion of the gardens.
+Over the course of 25 years the gardens were extended to create not one garden, but a series of linked gardens, inspired by nature.

-Among the garden areas to enjoy are a summer garden, wildflower meadow, ace glade, quarry garden, walled garden, camelia walk, and a cottage garden, to name just a few.
+Among the garden areas to enjoy are a summer garden, wildflower meadow, Acer glade, quarry garden, walled garden, camellia walk, and a cottage garden, to name just a few.
 Explore Garden House and see if you can answer for yourself the question, 'is this the best garden in Britain?'

 About Garden House